LibVega/Vega/README.md

 * [GLFW3](https://www.glfw.org/) - Library used for windowing and input
 * [OpenAL-Soft](https://openal-soft.org/) - Library used for audio playback and effects
-* Additional dependencies used in the [ContentLoader](https://github.com/LibVega/ContentLoader) project
+* [VVK](https://github.com/LibVega/VVK) - C# bindings for the Vulkan API, managed by the authors of Vega

 ## Licensing